Jack-H-Buckner/StateSpaceSciML.jl/docs/src/Models.md

 # Model Constructors

 StateSpaceSciML provides a set of functions to construct NODE and UDE with varying levels of customization.
+Currently

 ## NODES and NNDE
 The simplest models to implement are the fully nonparametrics neural ordinary differential equation (NODE) and neural newtork difference equation (NNDE).
 These functions use a neural network to represent the right hand side of a system of differential equations and differnce equation respectively